 It’s clear that brushing and flossing are two of the most important oral care habits you can maintain in between dental visits.
 However, they are only a part of the picture.
-If you want to truly prevent cavities and gum disease, regular dental checkups should be just as much a part of your oral care routine as brushing and flossing.
+If you want to truly prevent cavities and gum disease, regular dental checkups and teeth cleanings in Jacksonville should be just as much a part of your oral care routine as brushing and flossing.
 Dr. Nawrocki and Dr. Aguila look forward to providing you a dental home for your long-term oral health, so don’t hesitate to give them a call today to set up an appointment!

 A routine dental visit often consists of both a dental exam and cleaning.
 The exam involves thoroughly evaluating the teeth, gums, and other areas of the mouth.
 Keep in mind that just because you don’t notice any tooth decay or gum disease does not necessarily mean it isn’t present.
 Oral problems like these can develop without you even realizing it, which is why seeing a dental professional is always the way to go.